 By supporting EU’s drive to an “ever-closer union” at all costs, Washington mistakes the tactical process for the strategic objective.
 The goal is a balanced, stable and prosperous Europe; the means has been, in part, European integration.
 But it is becoming clear that the former is not being achieved by the latter.

-Whereas national leaders tend to recognize the economic and security benefits of a close alliance, especially parliamentarians in Brussels and Strasbourg are hardly ardent Atlanticists.
-They prefer to imagine a powerful and united Europe that can one day counterbalance the Unites States’ superpower.
+Whereas national leaders tend to recognize the economic and security benefits of the transatlantic relationship, parliamentarians in Brussels and Strasbourg are far less Atlanticist.
+They dream of a powerful and united Europe that can one day match the United States.

-Deepening American relations with Germany, when most other European countries regard its rise warily, would be a “desperate move,” according to Grygiel, that is unlikely to pay off — even if such other states’ “worries about a German hegemony over the continent are quickly dismissed as ahistorical, overly alarmist and inappropriate.
+Deepening American relations with Germany, when most other European countries regard its rise warily, would be a “desperate move,” according to Grygiel, that is unlikely to pay off — even if worries about a German hegemony are quickly dismissed as ahistorical, overly alarmist and inappropriate.